- BY Colin Yeo

 There are now tens of thousands of refugees who have been waiting for longer than a year for an initial decision.
 This is really expensive because they are not allowed to work, and so have to be supported by the government.
 Because the backlog was allowed to grow, the Home Office ran out of ordinary asylum accommodation long ago and has had to resort to using hotels.
 The international aid budget has been plundered in order to fund this.
 Immigration fees have been ratcheted up yet again in order to plug the hole in the Home Office budget.

 To deal with the backlog, the government decided to recruit more officials to decide asylum claims.
 Braverman, during her second stint as Home Secretary, said she planned to have 1,300 caseworkers in place by March 2023, a target she managed to hit.
 Sunak then pledged in December 2022 to double the number then in place, which would mean reaching a total 2,400 caseworkers.
-That number was hit in August 2023 and has increased slightly since then.
+That number was hit in August 2023 but has decreased since then.

 Towards the end of the legacy backlog clearance exercise, many of the decisions were made without conducting an interview.
-We can see from the transparency data that 16,828 decisions were taken in December 2023 but only 4,890 interviews.
-It seems unlikely that the Home Office will continue to decide such a high proportion of cases without an interview, and we can already see that the rate of decision making has fallen considerably following the completion of the legacy backlog exercise.
+We can see from the transparency data that 16,828 decisions were taken in December 2023 but only 4,893 interviews, in March 2024 it was 14,173 decisions and 3,524 interviews.

-The Home Office has had to recruit a large number of inexperienced decision makers.
+Part of the problem may lie with the fact that the Home Office recruited a large number of inexperienced decision makers.
 The analogy that comes to mind is with policing; around 20,000 police officers were cut in the austerity years after 2010.
 The government then announced it would recruit new police officers.
 20,000 of them, as it happens.
 But they are not like-for-like replacements.
 They are inexperienced rookies who require training.
 They are less productive and need to learn the ropes.

-- What happens to the person behind withdrawals of asylum claims?
+- What happens to the person behind withdrawals of asylum claims or “administrative outcome”?
 Most of them remain in the country.

-- What happens to the almost 20,000 refused asylum seekers?
+- What happens to the almost 30,000 people whose asylum claims have been refused so far this year?
 They lodge appeals, which must then be processed.
-Waiting times were already approaching two years even before this rapid increase in the number of refusals.
-They must be supported by the Home Office during that time.
+Waiting times were already approaching a year even before this rapid increase in the number of refusals.
+People will continue to need support from the Home Office during that time, given they are not allowed to work.
 They are unlikely to have lawyers which will make navigating the appeal process more difficult for them, the tribunal and the Home Office.

 - What happens to failed asylum seekers at the end of the process?
 Very few are removed.